 Other culprIts may be outside yard hydrants, leaking faucets or applicance close to a drain which may go unnoticed for some time.

 A repair could have been completed recently allowing air to enter the line, causing the milky look.
 The District makes every attempt to notify you if work is scheduled to occur on your transmission line.
 In the case of emergencies, the District does not have advance notice therefore, If the problems continues, please contact the District office.

 My water tastes, looks, and smells funny.
 Is it safe to drink?

 All public water systems are required to maintain a minimum chlorine level of 0.2 mg/L (tested at the end of each line) by state law.
 Systems that use chloramine as a disinfectant must maintain a level of 0.5 mg/L by state law.
-Our disinfectant levels are tested daily to ensure safety.
+Our disinfectant levels are tested regularly to ensure safety.

 Why does debris come out of the faucet when running hot water?

 Most likely your water heater needs to be flushed.
 CAUTION: Most manufacturers recommend hiring a professional to flush your water heater.
 If you plan on doing this yourself, read the owner's manual to keep from being hurt and or damaging the water heater.

 Why do I have a previous balance when I know I sent in my payment?